hmrc/vat-service-guide/source/documentation/obligations.html.md

 A new obligation is generated on the first day of the period, whether the previous obligation has been fulfilled or not.
 Software will be able to search for previous open and/or fulfilled obligations but will only be able to call the next obligation.

-Note: MTD-VAT will be supporting more customer types throughout controlled go live and as they come on board this endpoint will return obligation information for customers that are on monthly, annual and other non standard staggers.
+Note: MTD-VAT will be supporting more business or agent types throughout controlled go live and as they come on board this endpoint will return obligation information for businesses or agents that are on monthly, annual and other non standard staggers.

-Note: Period keys should not be shown to the customer, these are for software use to ensure the return is recorded against the correct obligation.
+Note: Period keys should not be shown to the business or agent, these are for software use to ensure the return is recorded against the correct obligation.

 ### Example period keys for stagger types